marisudris/Design-Patterns-In-PHP/Chain of Responsibility/README.md

 - **RequestHandler** is our "main" _ConcreteHandler_.
 It composes a middleware stack, sends _Requests_ to it by popping them off the stack one by one.
 If there are no middlewares left, it sends the _Request_ to a fallback handler.
+- **NotFoundHandler** acts as the fallback handler.
+It's a **ConcreteHandler** of a special case - it normally doesn't participate in the _Request_ processing - however, if the _Request_ isn't handled by our primary _RequestHandler_ and middleware stack - it acts as a catch-all handler which constructs and returns a "not found" _Response_.
+We could've easily done without it and let the main _RequestHandler_ handle the unsuccessful requests, but I chose to include this because the [PSR-15 documentation](https://www.php-fig.org/psr/psr-15/meta/#63-example-interface-interactions) includes this in their example.
 - **AbstractMiddleware** acts as a _BaseHandler_ for all our concrete middlewares, provides default _process_ method implementation that simply passes the _Request_ to the _RequestHandler_.
 All our concrete middlewares extend this.
 - **AuthorizationMiddleware**, **CacheMiddleware**, **RouterMiddleware** act as our _ConcreteHandlers_ for the middleware stack.

+PSR-15 standard doesn't define a single way of composing and chaining handlers/middlewares - you can do this like in our example, you can copy the canonical form, you may use [decoration-based](https://www.php-fig.org/psr/psr-15/meta/#decoration-based-request-handler) request handler, etc.
+This is where flexibility in applying the desing patterns comes in.

 [1]: https://i.ibb.co/6Hwsj18/Chain-of-Responsibility.png
 [2]: https://i.ibb.co/G31Vhd0/Chain-of-Responsibility-Example.png